emilythestrangee/myDFIR_SOC/Day 10 - Elasticsearch Ingest Data Tutorial.md

 On the same **Custom Windows Event Logs** page, click **Add Custom Windows Event Logs** for Windows Defender.

-Provide a name (e.g., `Challenge-Win-Defender`) and a description (e.g., “Collect Windows Defender logs for Event IDs 1116, 1117 & 5001”).
+Provide a name and a description.

 Obtain the **Channel Name**: